IoT Cloud Dashboards & Widgets

 Map Widget

-The map widget is a tool for keeping track on the location of your projects.
+The map widget is a tool for keeping track of the location of your projects.
 This is a great tool for any project involving GPS, or to get an overview of where your Thing, or multiple Things are operating.

 Can be linked with the Location variable.